 Assistant Professor, STS

-Working in conjunction with the Integrative Graduate Education Program (IGEP) on Regenerative Medicine, I\\\\\\\'m currently engaged in projects on societal implications and ethics on the topic.
-I will be co-teaching a graduate-level course on Regenerative Medicine: Science and Society with faculty members from Vet Med and Engineering during Spring 2013.
+Working in conjunction with the Integrative Graduate Education Program (IGEP) on Regenerative Medicine, she's currently engaged with a group of scholars in projects on societal implications and ethics.

 2011 PhD, Virginia Tech, Science & Technology Studies